 Hieronymus Cardanus De Subtilitate puts on display an intriguing short for the number seven.
 A Cardanus trick, or a lost symbolism?

-Cardanus was chiefly known as the inventor of Cardan Joint.
-Son of a Leonardo da Vinci close friend, was a polyhedric mind himself.
-Physician and mathematician, an italian renaissance scientist for antonomasia.
+Cardanus was chiefly known as the inventor of the Cardan Joint.
+The Son of Leonardo da Vinci’s close friend, was a polyhedric mind himself.
+Physician and mathematician, an Italian renaissance scientist for antonomasia.

 Serpens is the latin for serpent.
-And seven repetitions of the same process is often the missing, and forbidden, information in alchemical proceedings.
-Since these repetitions represent often the no man land between ancient chemistry and Alchemy.
+And seven repetitions of the same process are often the missing, and forbidden, information in alchemical proceedings.
+Since these repetitions represent often the no man-land between ancient chemistry and Alchemy.

-Was it a common knowledge in renaissance time?
+Was it a piece of common knowledge in the renaissance time?
 Or just a Cardanus amusement?